ietf-teep/architecture/draft-ietf-teep-architecture.md

 and/or SP.
 The properties required by TEEP include:

-  - Non-repudiation, Unique Proof of Source - the cryptographic digital signature across the attestation, and optionally along with information in the attestation itself SHALL uniquely identify a specific TEE in a specific device.
+  - Non-repudiation, Unique Proof of Source - the cryptographic digital signature across the attestation, and optionally along with information in the attestation itself must uniquely identify a specific TEE in a specific device.

   - Integrity of claims - the cryptographic digital signature across the attestation SHALL cover the entire